 So I was taken outside of that place of Adequacy and Ability and put in a place of stillness.

 The time has been well spent.
 As I’ve thought about, prayed over, and explored the creative silence, I’ve come to realize how much control I exerted over the studio and how closed I’d become to doing anything outside my comfort zone.

 And believe me, this creative silence is so far outside my comfort zone, I can’t even see the comfort zone!

 I learned to just be.
 Not to push so hard or demand so much.

 I’ve also learned that I can teach others what I know.
 Talk about a fresh and new idea, something I only dabbled with before the creative silence.
 Now, it’s a primary source of pleasure and income.
 There’s something about seeing a new student gain skill and enjoyment in his or her work that painting a well-crafted portrait could never provide.

 Do I miss portrait painting and everything it entailed?
 Yes.
 Even the hard stuff.

 Will I be sad if I never paint another portrait?
 Yes.

-But I don’t grieve because I believe with every fiber of my being that something will be given to me to replace portrait painting.
+But I no longer grieve.
+Why?
+I believe with every fiber of my soul that I will be given something to replace portrait painting.
 Something far better and far more exciting.
-Something for which this creative silence has been the preparation.
+Something for which living in creative stillness has been the preparation.